elotroalex/chiens/_texts/translation.md

 - {:.sp} The Jailer Man.

 - {: .pr} Ah! he is seriously going off the rails ...
 I could die laughing ...
-Say, it's weird, the red blood on the black skin. *(They loosen Toussaint.)*
+Hey, that's funny, the red blood on the black skin. *(They loosen Toussaint.)*

 - {:.sp} Toussaint *(jumping up.)*

-- cut hands ... brain leak ... soft carrion ...
+- cut hands ... squirting brain ... soft carrion ...
 Isaac,
-- Isaac ... why stay in the rain with the poisonous scorpions?
+- Isaac ... why stay under the rain of poisonous scorpions?
 - {: .pr} the anteaters lost in time lapping aquamarine ants on city pavements.
-The opossums seek a red tree, a silver tree between the joints of the equinox ... a will convulses in the mastic, muddied by fatalities and the hide-and-seek of glow worms.
+The opossums seek a red tree, a silver tree between the joints of the equinox ... a drive convulses in the mastic, muddied by fatalities and the hide-and-seek of glow worms.
 Isaac!
 Isaac!

 *(He collapses moaning.)*

 - {:.sp} The Woman Reciter.

 - {: .pr} What a night! the snow!
-As if the night and the snow were caught in mortal combat: large shadow masses bring down the panel of the sky, and the cavalry of flakes rushes down in the whipped flight of its one hundred thousand burnous.
+As if the night and the snow were caught in mortal combat: large masses of shadow collapse along with the whole panel of the sky, and the cavalry of flakes rushes down in the whipped flight of its one hundred thousand burnous.

 ---